Victoria Lomasko: Volunteer work

 Lomasko visited Mozhaysk Juvenile Prison for the first time in August 2010 as a volunteer for the Center for Prison Reform.
 During her visits there, she taught the inmates to draw.
 She continued to teach drawing classes at girl's penitentiaries in Novy Oskol and Ryazan, and the boy's penitentiary in Aleskin until 2014.
 All the work that was created during the lessons was collected and is currently housed at the Museo Nacional Centro de Arte Reina Sofía in Madrid.

 Career 2010-present

 2010

 In 2010 Lomasko co-curated the art exhibition called Drawing the Court with Zlata Ponirovska at Gelabert Studios Gallery in New York.

 That same year she co-authored the book titled The Provinces in collaboration with former political journalist Anton Nikolayev.
 The book was inspired by a trip to the provinces on which they went.
 She went on to co-author a second book with Nikolayev titled Forbidden Art.
 The book is a 158-page documentary graphic novel that documents the legal trial of the organizers of the Forbidden Art 2006 exhibition that was held at Andrei Sakharov Museum in Moscow in 2007.
-Forbidden Art was published by Boomkniga Publishers in St. Petersburg and was nominated for the 2010 Kadnisky Prize.
+Forbidden Art was published by Boomkniga Publishers in St. Petersburg and was nominated for the 2010 "Media Art Project of the Year" Kandinsky Prize.